Reading Time: < 2 minutes

 Jesus said on the cross, “Why has thou forsaken me?”
-But what did that really mean?
+What did that really mean, though?

 The first time I saw the movie The Passion of the Christ was in a movie theater.
 During that time in my life, I was riding on the fence.
 On the left was the belief that God didn’t exist, on the right was Born Again Christian.
-About the movie The Passion of the Christ, when the actor who played Jesus said “Why has thou forsaken me?”
+When the actor who played Jesus said “Why has thou forsaken me?”
 (Matthew 27:46), it made me believe even further that God didn’t exist because Jesus wouldn’t say that if he knew he was going to be on the cross.

 I was wrong.

-A long while back I prayed for an answer about this scripture, and gave me the answer.
+A long while back I prayed for an answer about this scripture, and God gave me one.
 But first, there are three possible reasons why Jesus would say that:

-Jesus was at his weakest point.
-Meaning, he finally lost it because the pain from the cross was so horrific (note: I saw this reason on a Catholic website).
+2. Jesus was at his weakest point.
+Meaning, he finally lost it because the pain from the cross was so horrific (I saw this reason on a Catholic website).
 This is yet another humanistic answer.
-Our little minds are telling us, “If I was crucified, I would’ve been in a lot of pain and became weak.
+Our minds telling us “If I was crucified, I’d be in a lot of pain and will get weak.
 So that’s what happened to Jesus.”

-To break it down so that our little minds can understand, the third reason Jesus said that was because he was also saying this: “When I die, they’ll be no more separation between my creation and I, but I am still alive.
+3. The third possible reason Jesus said that was because he was also saying this: “When I die, they’ll be no more separation between my creation and I, but I am still alive.
 God, why have you forsaken me?”

-Putting away what our little minds tell us, and remembering why he came down here in the first place, can you guess which reason is accurate?
+Remembering why he came down here in the first place, can you guess which reason above is accurate?